3and4/Leither/README_EN.md

 ```
 If you want the Leither service to start automatically after a reboot, use system services like _systemctl_ to manage Leither.
 ### **Feature Experience**
 User can explore various features vie command line, browser, and API development.
 Below, the system features are directly demonstrated via command line.
-User can also run corresponding scripts in the TestCase directory to test specific APIs.

 ### **Network**
-After a node starts, it enters the Leither network through a bootstrap node.
+After a node starts, it joints the Leither network through a bootstrap node.
 The following command shows the node's ID:
 ```shell
 ./Leither swarm id
 ```